robertshepherdcpp/tamagotchi/README.md

 luna-tamagotchi
 my second project for fallout

-table of contents:
-- A short description of what my project is
-- A couple sentences on why i made the project
-- A couple sentences on how to use my project

 **what the project is:**
 - a custom tamagotchi consisting of a pcb designed in kiad and a case designed in the CAD software Fusion360 what the tamagotchi consists of: